pol-ulderink/pol-ulderink.github.io/README.md

     d("r", "1920-06-17", "1954-01-28", "F.F.
 Schneider"),
     d("F", "1892-08-15", "1972", "Jannetje"),
     d("r", "1954-11-25", "1959-08-20", "Jannetje"),
+    d("o", "1945-11-28", "1946-01-16", "Jannetje"),
     d("m", "1886-07-18", "1959-08-20", "M. Beekhof"),
-    d("o", "1945-11-28", "1946-01-16", "logé Jan J"),
-    d("o", "1946-02-09", "1946-12-17", "logé Hendrika"),

 Each line defines four properties: a bar style (documented in `bar-styles.js`), two dates and the label of a line in the chart.
-A label may be repeated for multiple bars on the same line.
+A label may be repeated for multiple bars of different types on the same line.
-You also need to enumerate labels to define their order in the chart.

-Some styling with JavaScript:
+Some size styling with JavaScript:

     d3.selectAll(".tick line").attr("y1","-700") // line over all bars
-    d3.selectAll(".bar").attr("height","9").attr("rx","2").attr("rx","2") // bar height and rounded end d3.selectAll(".bar-r").attr("height","7").attr("y","6") // bars spanning a relation overlap bars spanning a life
+    d3.selectAll(".bar").attr("height","10").attr("rx","2") // bar height and rounded end d3.selectAll(".bar-r").attr("y","5") // bars spanning a relation overlap bars spanning a life d3.selectAll(".bar-o").attr("height","6").attr("y","2") // bars for other periods overlap bars spanning a life

 ### Issues

 * compute the height of the chart from the number of lines
-* extract the `names` array in proper order from the `tasks` array
 * though `tasks` and `names` are passed in as arguments a rename seems impossible because of some global use
 * gradients for bars with an unknown end date